Variant Rules:

 for one power at a time, so if power A converts power B's Home Supply Center to a Home Supply Center for power A, then power

-B must recapture and reconvert the Supply Center in order for it to once more be a Home Supply Center for power B.
+B must recapture and reconvert the Supply Center in order for it to once more be a Home Supply Center for power B. Simplified Rule: Players may build in any vacant Supply Center they own.**

 4. The starting year of the variant is 1501.